 |

-Calculations performed some time ago indicated that the Swan Nebula is 100,000 years old.
-However, new data indicates that this figure should be reduced to less than 3,000 years.
+Calculations performed some time ago indicated that the swan nebula is 100,000 years old.
+However, new data indicates that this figure should be reduced to fewer than 3,000 years.
 One of the variables on which the expansion rate of a nebula depends is the density of the interstellar medium.
-In the vicinity of the Swann Nebula, this density is approx. 10 times lower than the standard density in space.
-For this reason, new calculations revealed that the Swann Nebula has expanded to the size observed today in less than 3,000 years (3).
+Near the swan nebula, this density is approximately ten times lower than the standard density in space.
+For this reason, new calculations revealed that the swan nebula has expanded to the size observed today in fewer than 3,000 years (3).

 |